Vitamin B1, also called thiamine or thiamin, is one of 8 water-soluble B vitamins.

-- Severe loss of appetite and will not resume eating unless given foods containing thiamin
+- Severe loss of appetite.
+The bird will not resume eating unless given foods containing thiamine.

 - Chickens will sit on their flexed legs and draw back their head in a stargazing position, which is often referred to as wry neck.
 Retraction of the head is due to paralysis of the anterior neck muscles.

 - Frequent convulsions